Top EU official heads to an Italian island struggling with migrant influx as Italy toughens stance

 Meanwhile, footage aired by SKY TG24 showed police using shields to prevent migrants inside the reception center from surging to the gate.
 Elsewhere, migrants sat along a roadside looking fatigued in the heat, waiting for a transfer.

-Migrants continued to arrive Saturday, but in far smaller numbers.
+Migrants continued to arrive Saturday, but in far smaller numbers, around 500.
 They included the body of a newborn, who reportedly was born during the crossing.
 The mother was being treated at a clinic on the island.

+On Saturday, Italian Interior Minister Matteo Piantedosi called for concrete measures “aimed at blocking the departures at their origins” during a video conference with his French, German and Spanish counterparts, and EU Home Affairs Commissioner Ylva Johansson.

+The group agreed to work on an “operational” response during an upcoming gathering of EU justice and interior ministry officials later this month.

 Meloni on Friday vowed “extraordinary measures” to deal with an influx of migrants, calling anew for a naval blockade of North Africa and saying that Europe needs a “paradigm” change to deal with issues pushing migration, including conflict, instability, soaring grain prices and climate crises.